 This might manifest in a dizzy spell, a lightheaded feeling when you stand up, or even fainting.
 Alternatively, you might not feel these symptoms but notice that your blood pressure tests as unusually low.

 4. Accidental Weight Loss

-Many people are engaged in a daily struggle to lose weight, but if more than 5% of your body weight mysteriously disappears over the course of about half of a year then you need to discuss this with a doctor.
+Many people are often in a daily struggle with losing weight.
+However, if more than 5% of your body weight mysteriously disappears over the course of about half of a year then you need to discuss this with a doctor.

-Adrenal fatigue (and other adrenal gland issues, such as Addison’s disease) may be the culprit, and only a full blood workup can tell you more.
+Adrenal fatigue (and other adrenal gland issues, such as Addison’s disease) may be the culprit.
+Only a full blood workup can tell you more.

 5. Abdominal Pain

 There are relatively benign causes of abdominal discomforts, such as trapped wind, a passing stomach virus, and period pain.
 However, if you’ve been experiencing pain in your abdomen for more than a day (or you’ve been experiencing severe pain for several hours), a thorough investigation is warranted.